Here, we will discuss an analogy about learning and development to illustrate the critical role L&D plays in your organisation.

 It’s a significant transformation, at least as much of a change as travelling to a town over 300 miles away.

 Like any sensible CEO, you visit your Learning and Development people to check if the people in your company are ready to undertake such a journey.
-The Learning and Development people have good news and bad news.
+People in learning and development have good news and bad news.

-The good news: The people will be able to make the journey to achieve your new vision.
+The good news: The people can journey to achieve your new vision.

 You trust your L&D people.
 They know what they are doing.
 They give you a list of what must be fixed, what it will cost and how long it will take to get the work done.